bipp2009/Wk-9-Good-Readme/readme.md

 ## Installation

-rg
+run node index.js on the command line

 ## Usage

-de
+answering the questions that are generated

 ## Contributing

-d
+By utilising the application and emailling me

 ## Tests

-d
+by running the node index.js application

 ## Questions

-Any questions please contact me by email d or else [github](https://www.github.com/bipp2009).
+Any questions please contact me by email bipp2009@gmail.com or else [github](https://www.github.com/bipp2009).